About Us

 A place for people with mental illness to be themselves & make their own choices.

 The foundation of the Clubhouse is the work-ordered day.
 When members arrive, they choose their work unit and decide which Clubhouse needs they would like to fulfill.
-QCC has 3 work units: Membership Services; Hospitality; and Programming, Advocacy, and Development.
+QCC has 3 work units: Membership Services; Hospitality; and Programming, Advocacy, and Development (PAD).

 Work Ordered Day